ranibasna/Reproducible-research-with-R-/docs/conda.md

 * To use R in an environment, all you need to do is install the r-base package.
 This will install the latest R version.
-We can creat R environment with the following command:
+We can create R environment with the following command:

         conda create -n r-env r-base=3.6.1
         type R to check the R version. (it should be 3.6.1 (2019-07-05))